 It is funny to imagine this in any other context being an acceptable thing.

-Imagine you show up for a college course and the professor just screams at you through the entire thing about, like, nothing related to the subject matter.
+Like, imagine you show up for a college course and the professor just screams at you through the entire thing about nothing related to the subject matter.

-So I gotta say, after what we've seen here today, I'm super confident that Alex is going to be totally fair and impartial and give equal weight to the Russian-Ukrainian and NATO position.
+So I got to say, after what we've seen here today, I'm super confident that Alex is going to be totally fair and impartial and give equal weight to the Russian, Ukrainian, and NATO positions.

 Yeah, like I said, this is the speech where Putin declared war.